Sandboxes¶

 Request to promote¶

-Contact your Amperity support representative via the Amperity Support Portal (or send email to support@amperity.com) to request promoting changes from your sandbox to your production tenant.
+Contact your Amperity support representative via the Amperity Support Portal (or send email to support@amperity.com) to request promoting changes from your sandbox environment to your production environment.

 Tip

-Be sure to run your sandbox completely, and then compare the amount of time required to generate Stitch and your databases in the sandbox to the amount of time required by your production tenant.
+Be sure to run your sandbox environment completely, and then compare the amounts of time required to generate Stitch and your databases in the sandbox environment to the amount of time required within your production environment.
 You should investigate the causes of any large increases in runtime.

 For example, a large increase may be an indicator that expensive SQL actions, such as an implicit cross join across two very large tables, may be present in a custom domain table or database table.